 |<em>||<p>You <em>must</em> remember to close elements in XHTML.</p>|

 |<strong>||<p>You <strong>must</strong> remember to close elements in XHTML.</p>|

 |<abbr>||<p>I have a friend called <abbr title=”Deepak”>Deepu</abbr>.</p>|

 |<acronym>||<p>This chapter covers marking up text in <acronym title=”Extensible Hypertext Markup Language”>XHTML</acronym>.</p>|

 |<dfn>||<p>This tutorial teaches you how mark up your documents for the web using <dfn>XHTML</dfn>.</p>|

 |<blockquote>||<p>The following description of XHTML is taken from the learning4uWorld Web site:</p> |

 <blockquote> XHTML 1.0 is the learning4u’s first Recommendation for XHTML, following on from earlier work on HTML 4.01, HTML 4.0, HTML 3.2 and HTML 2.0. </blockquote>

 |<cite>||<p>This HTML Tutorial is derived from <cite>World Wide Web Standard for HTML</cite>.</p>|

-This is HTML Phrase element which is used to make the text looks a little tilt like an italic look.
+This is an HTML Phrase element that is used to make the text looks a little tilt like an italic look.
 Use the following example to understand

 <title>Use of em element</title>